andreas-wilm/kickstart.nvim/AW.md

 - vim.opt is used to set options from within lua/config
 - Live testing of options: :lua vim.opt.number = false
 - Diagnostics are for LSP
+- :LspInfo to get more Lsp info
 - Lazy is a package manager
 - Telescope!
 - :Mason for LSP
   - X to uninstall
-:Lazy | see plugin status
+- :Lazy | see plugin status